Monica DeRaspe Bolles, a Teilhardian Cosmogeneticist at work bringing “The New Story” to a wider audience, adds:

 And for me, the trance postures do that, allow me to open into a non-rational mode to get messages about how to align myself.
 Not having had any psychic experiences, I don’t understand that world, but the trance postures allow me to get little glimpses of it, lately a lot of them useful for bringing back to “ordinary reality.”
 And I’ve been appreciating that other world ever since adolescent experiences of it through psychedelics showed me its enormous beauty and how everything is vibration.
 Although I’ve read voraciously in my life, I haven’t explored western thought on this much, as Indian and Chinese and indigenous teachings have so much to say about direct experience.”

-We hope to see you in this special ZOOM Roundtable Event, and as always, your input, comments, and questions are welcome.
 Write to firstname.lastname@example.org and we’ll add your musings to this article.
-You’ll have to add them live during the event!
-To get on the invite list, make a donation to the Cuyamungue Institute in any amount.
-It’s been such a joy to host CI’s Zoom events, and to add this special event to showcase all the wisdom and insight of our growing community.
+It’s been such a joy to host CI’s Zoom events, and to add special events and articles to showcase all the wisdom and insight of our growing community.
 Thanks for being part of the CI Circle! — Laura Lee